RIPE-NCC/ripe-atlas-software-probe/INSTALL.rst

 To install RPMs for RHEL-based distributions
 ============================================

+NOTE: The ripe-atlas-anchor package is intended for deploying Atlas
+      anchors.
+Please only install when instructed to do so by RIPE NCC staff.

 Automatic Updates
 -----------------
 As of release 5080, the RPM will no longer automatically update.